Will the Bucks cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Bucks vs. Wizards: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Washington Wizards (2-10) are 9.5-point underdogs as they attempt to stop a four-game home losing streak when they take on the Milwaukee Bucks (9-4) on Monday, November 20, 2023 at Capital One Arena.
-The matchup airs at 7:00 PM ET on MNMT and BSWI.
-The matchup's over/under is set at 245.5.
+The Washington Wizards (2-12) will attempt to break a seven-game losing streak when they visit the Milwaukee Bucks (10-5) on Friday, November 24, 2023 at Fiserv Forum as heavy, 12.5-point underdogs.
+The contest airs at 8:00 PM ET on BSWI and MNMT.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!